chainapsis/keplr-wallet/docs/api/README.md

   }): Promise<DirectSignResponse>
 ```

-Similar to CosmJS `DirectOfflineSigner`'s `signDirect`, but Keplr's `signDirect` takes the chain-id as a required parameter.
+Similar to CosmJS `OfflineDirectSigner`'s `signDirect`, but Keplr's `signDirect` takes the chain-id as a required parameter.
 Signs Proto-encoded `StdSignDoc`.

 ### Request Transaction Broadcasting